 When you have selected an ad hoc group using the shift click technique, you can then open the Source Parameter panel by clicking on the property panel header ‘fold arrow’ as shown in the screenshot below.

-Any source parameter variables you adjust manually will assign that same setting on all selected sources in the group.
+Any source parameter variable you adjust manually will assign that same setting on all selected sources in the group.
 A barycenter will then become practical to work from a center of mass perspective.
 For example, transformations like scaling, distance, rotation and directivity of the group is managed by SPAT controlling each member of the group a barycentric relationship.
-Consider referring to section Barycentric groups about groups in rooms to read more about how they are represented.

 This feature allows you to display one or several parameters for all the sources that are in the same room.
 It is a useful feature for fast editing.
 Type “azimuth elevation distance” in the filter box for example, and you will see faders appear for only these properties, grouped for each of the sources as demonstrated in the following screenshot.

 strict: allows searching strictly one or several parameter.
 For example, </code>strict: gain presence</code> will display only the sources gain and presence, will

 gain presence will display the gain, the room specific gain, the presence, the room presence, and all gains of the axis and omni filters.

 Some pre-determined presets are available on a menu accessible on the left of this edit to give you some ideas.